lizadaly/windrift-starter/README.md

 * npm

-Everything you need to build a Windrift story is in this package.
+Everything else you need to build a Windrift story is in this package.

+### Getting started

 In the windrift-starter directory: